The invariant space of multi-Higgs doublet models: Proof of theorem

 In section~\ref{sec:group_s} we decomposed the matrices $\mu$ and $z$ of the scalar potential

 such that its bare elements transform under a direct sum of irreducible representations of $\mathrm{SU}(N)$.
 In order to do that we have followed Trautner \cite{Trautner:2018ipq} in the use of projection operators to enforce hermiticity and symmetrization in indices.
-In this appendix we will concern ourselves with the combinatorics of such decomposition.
-We show an alternative method and reason in favor of Conjecture~\ref{conj:1}.
+With it we concluded that the matrices $\mu$ and $z$ decompose as